 MALT lymphoma is most often diagnosed in older people.

 Many people diagnosed with MALT lymphoma of the salivary gland have had an autoimmune disease called Sjogren’s syndrome.
 And people with MALT lymphoma of the thyroid may have had a condition of the thyroid called Hashimoto’s thyroiditis.

-MALT is a low grade form of lymphoma and treatment usually works well.
-Your treatment depends on where the lymphoma is in your body and how widespread it is.
+MALT is a low grade lymphoma and treatment usually works well.

 Most cases of MALT lymphoma of the stomach are linked to a chronic stomach infection caused by the bacteria Helicobacter pylori.
 This infection causes inflammation of the stomach lining, with symptoms of indigestion and stomach pain.